Delicious with a mild background heat, Pineapple Jalapeno Beef Jerky has an awesome balance of sweet & spicy and is super easy to make!

 Sweet & Spicy Beef Jerky – A fan favorite!
 Deliciously balanced between sweet & Spicy!

-Worcestershire Beef Jerky – A tried and true family favorite and our most requested flavor combination!
+Worcestershire Beef Jerky – a tried and true family favorite and one of our most requested flavor combinations!

 Teriyaki Sweet Hot Beef Jerky – Jerky with a sweet Teriyaki flavor and just the right amount of heat.